oddjobs-maple/odd_job_guides/woodsman/README.md

    you are DEXless, and yet are wielding a weapon whose main damage stat is DEX.
-In your quest to ameliorate this problem as much as you can, one accessible source of WATK is that of the WATK bonuses granted by your ammunition.
-Particularly, the cheapest kind are bronzed ammunition, which grant +1 WATK and can be purchased from various NPCs for 10 mesos per unit (20k mesos for a ream of 2k units).
-More beneficial are colored ammunition (red for arrows, blue for quarrels), which grant a whopping +4 WATK, and can be purchased in Showa Town for 40 mesos per unit (80k mesos for a ream of 2k units); diamond ammunition grants the same bonus for half the price, although diamond ammunition can only be purchased by those that are allies of the Raven Ninja Clan.
+In your quest to ameliorate this problem as much as you can, one accessible source of WATK is that of the WATK bonuses granted by your ammunition; see the &ldquo;Ammunition&rdquo; section for more details.
 When Soul Arrow is active, you cannot benefit from any special ammunition.

 All of that being said, if you, for example, are playing on a server where you are starved for &ldquo;use&rdquo; inventory space, you can simply slip in the